philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 The arena can be viewed in a more logical looking light by considering it to represent a formal equation system.
 The index 47 in the arena represents a variables $x_{47}$ and the entry represents something like the equation $x_{47} := foo(x_{32}, x_{45})$.
 In other words, the arena represents a `Var -> Node<Var>` mapping.

 ```
+The arena

 [Term("a", []), Term("f", [0])]

-is kind of the same as
+is kind of the same as the flat equation system

 x0 := a
 x1 := f(x0)